qaul/qaul.net/docs/http-api/src/http-api/user.md

 ## Query Users

-Get an array of all users
+Get an array of all users on the local node.

 `GET /http/user`